Hoybaby/React-Memories-Share/README.md

 this will make designing easier to make and obtain.
 Other dependecies were installed such as `moment redux react-google-login axios jwt-decode`.

+Every application needs a begining.
+I started out by creating some components which are `Form Posts Post`.
+The Post component will be used by the Posts components for reusability with the map function later.
+The form component is so we can try to post some data with the createPost function that I made in the backend.
+All the components have seperate styling which is making use of `material ui core styles`.
+This allows me to write the styles in a JavaScript file and just use dot notation with classes to call each style.

 BACK-END/SERVER

 In order to make sure my database connection is secure, I created a env file which is an enviromental variable.
 The environmental variable contains the information of my MONGODB connection which helps me store data later.
 Once the `env` file is created, I had to install a package into the server folder so the application can read from the `env` file properly.
 To install this package, the command is `npm install dotenv --save`.
 After installed, an import is required which is `import * as dotenv from 'dotenv` and then need to call it in the file as `dotenv.config();`.